mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 One of the problems with hiring is that, as a small business owner, I want to hire someone who understands what my company is and communicates that to me.
 But most companies treat candidates like garbage.
 This discourages candidates from investing time into any particular company because they expect an 90% chance that their application is going into the void.

-When I wrote my [job posting](https://tinypilotkvm.com/jobs/support-engineer/), I tried to make it clear that I'm personally reading each and every application.
+When I wrote the job posting, I tried to make it clear that I'm personally reading each and every application.
 Applications aren't going to a robot or clueless recruiter who's blindly screening on keywords.
 If you put in effort, I'll put in effort.

-I also wanted the job posting to communicate that TinyPilot is a small company, so the hiring process is small and personal directly with the founder.
-I wanted candidates to feel that I respected their time throughout the hiring process because that's how I want them to feel when we work together.
+I also wanted candidates to feel that I respected their time throughout the hiring process because that's how I want them to feel when we work together.

+A lot of job postings that say something like, "Mention the word `banana` in your cover letter so I know you read this description carefully."
+I deliberately chose not to do that, as I feel like it starts the relationship off on a sour tone.
+I don't want candidates to think my default assumption is that they're lazy or incompetent.
+It only takes me a few seconds to recognize a low-effort application, so I don't need magic keywords.

 I wasn't sure what to choose for pay.
-It's tough to guage the market rate for this role because so few job postings list compensation.
+It's tough to guage the market rate for this role because so few job postings list compensation, especially for a part-time contract role.
 I chose $40/hr, but other founders I spoke to say they'd expect to find a qualified candidate for $20-30/hr.

 ## Hiring a support engineer: screening applications